wikto-100/verilator_demo/README.md

 ## Overview

-A small learning project that demonstrates a simple RTL verification flow with Verilator, a C++ testbench, GTKWave, and a Bash watchdog for simulation logging.
+A small learning project built around testing a SystemVerilog FIFO with Verilator, a C++ testbench, GTKWave, and a Bash watchdog for simulation logging.

 ## Structure

 ```text
 .
 ├── logs